-Facility type Bilateral Revolving N Multi Option and Term Loan Facilities Currencies ptional currencies as required) Commitments and maturities Commitment Maturity date A\$4.0 billion Three, five and seven years from Financial Close.
-Applicable interest rates With respect to a loa an denominated in: Australian dollar s, BBSY Bid; or // )) any foreign curre any foreign currency, the base rate customary for loans in that currency plus any applicable margin.
-Conditions precedent to initial drawdown contain conditions precedent to initial drawdown that are customary for a facility her conditions precedent which relate to the implementation of the Demerger and on the ASX.
-Review event Shares being susper contain customary review events for facilities of this nature, including: Coles nded from the ASX for more than 15 business days; or a change of control case a lender may require Coles to repay its facility within 180 days.
+Facility type Bilateral Revolving N Multi Option and Term Loan Facilities Currencies Australian Dollars (optional currencies as required) Commitments and maturities Commitment Maturity date A\$4.0 billion Three, five and seven years from Financial Close.
+Applicable interest rates With respect to a loa an denominated in: Australian dollar Australian dollars, BBSY Bid; or (/)) any foreign curre any foreign currency, the base rate customary for loans in that currency plus any applicable margin.
+Conditions precedent to initial drawdown of this nature and ot The Coles Facilities contain conditions precedent to initial drawdown that are customary for a facility of this nature and other conditions precedent which relate to the implementation of the Demerger and the listing of Coles on the ASX.
+Review event Shares being susper The Coles Facilities contain customary review events for facilities of this nature, including: Coles Shares being suspended from the ASX for more than 15 business days; or a change of control occurring, in which case a lender may require Coles to repay its facility within 180 days.
 Events of default contain customary events of default including, but not limited to, payment default, reach of financial covenant and cross-default.
 Covenants contain financial covenants and undertakings which are customary for a facility of , but not limited to, provision of information, negative pledge, prior ranking debt sets.
 Security Unsecured.
-Guarantee Guarantee Deed Pol are guaranteed by certain members of the Coles Group under a separate I. Coles will be required to ensure that guarantees are provided from members of mprising no less than 85 per cent of EBITDA and 85 per cent of the total assets of
+Guarantee Guarantee Deed Pol are guaranteed by certain members of the Coles Group under a separate I. Coles will be required to ensure that guarantees are provided from members of nprising no less than 85 per cent of EBITDA and 85 per cent of the total assets of